 - Puzzle feeders – An old egg carton can come in handy as your simple puzzle feeder.
 Pour some little quantity of kibble into all the cups; it is now on the cat to move around to eat from all the cups.
 There are also some interactive puzzle feeders, which only releases kibble when your kitty uses its paws to bat the toy.

 - High Perches – Cats just love heights; thus they are quite happy when you provide them with a high perch by the window-side where they can stay, and watch the great-outdoor.
+For a wider selection of choices, check out our cat window perch guide.

 - Scratchers or scratching posts – Scratching is a natural behavior in the feline population, and getting a scratcher for your pet cat will help her in expressing this natural instinct.
 Place the scratcher at strategic positions like the door and beside their litter box.
 Draw the kitty’s attention to the scratching post by spraying it with Feliway.
 Scratching helps cats to feel more secure.